sasdallas/blade/README.md

 ### Blade is not ready for release yet.

 # What is blade?
-Blade is a programming language designed for small and big programs.
+Blade is a programming language designed for small and big programs, designed to be flexible.\
+I will have more infomation once released.

 # How should I compile Blade?

-We are unsure.
+Currently, I chose the Meson build system.\
+You can compile by running `meson build`, `cd build`, and `ninja`.